PrincetonUniversity/gpu_programming_intro/07_advanced_and_other/README.md

 }
 ```

 The C++11 language standard introduced the `auto` keyword.
-To compile the code with the Intel compiler for TigerGPU:
+To compile the code with the Intel compiler for Della:

 ```
-$ module load intel/19.1/64/19.1.1.217
+$ module load intel/19.1.1.217
-$ module load cudatoolkit/11.3
+$ module load cudatoolkit/11.7
-$ nvcc -ccbin=icpc -std=c++11 -arch=sm_60 -o simple simple.cu
+$ nvcc -ccbin=icpc -std=c++11 -arch=sm_80 -o simple simple.cu
 ```

-Note that you may need to also load the `rh` module to get the compilation to work.
-The `rh` module makes a newer GCC available.
-The Intel compiler depends on GCC.
-In general, NVIDIA engineers recommend using GCC and not the Intel compiler.
+In general, NVIDIA engineers strongly recommend using GCC over the Intel compiler.